Yuan Shikai Proclaims Emperor: China's Autocracy Returns

 What Else Happened on December 12

-Emperor Heraclius led the Byzantine army to a devastating victory over Sasanian Persia at Nineveh, personally fighting in the front ranks during an eleven-hour …
+Emperor Heraclius personally led the Byzantine army against Sasanian Persia at the Battle of Nineveh, fighting in the front ranks during an eleven-hour engageme…

 A 23-year-old widow chose cash over castles.
 Maria of Enghien, ruling two Greek strongholds she inherited through marriage, sold Argos and Nauplia to Venice for…